wdporter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 >A meaningless world engenders fear because I think I am in competition with God.

 5. You may find it difficult to avoid resistance, in one form or another, to this concluding statement.
-Whatever form such resistance may take, remind yourself that you are really afraid of such a thought because of the <q>vengeance</q> of the <q>enemy</q>.
+Whatever form such resistance may take, remind yourself that you are really afraid of such a thought because of the “vengeance” of the “enemy”.
 You are not expected to believe the statement at this point, and will probably dismiss it as preposterous.
 Note carefully, however, any signs of overt or covert fear which it may arouse.